Deposits

 Some landlords also ask for a different type of deposit - a holding deposit.
 Holding deposits are paid to reserve the property before signing the tenancy agreement and they will not be protected by a scheme.
 The landlord can ask you to pay a holding deposit of up to the equivalent of one week's rent.

-The landlord is entitled to keep this money if you pay the holding deposit then change your mind about renting the property; however, you should get your money back if the landlord changes their mind unless you gave false information about yourself.
+The landlord is entitled to keep the holding deposit if you pay it but then change your mind about renting the property, unless you had a good reason.
+You should get your money back if the landlord changes their mind, unless you gave false information about yourself.

 If you enter into the tenancy the holding deposit will be refunded, usually by reducing the first rent payment, or the landlord could turn it into the security deposit and properly protect it in a scheme.